dxc-technology/halstack-style-guide/components/link/README.md

 In the default mode, in the normal state, the link only has a different color to indicate and distinguish it as a link from the rest of the content.

 The underline mode stands out the link by the underline symbol rather than the color of the text.
+On this state, if the link has icon, it will be also underlined to indicate that is part of the link component.

 Modes: __default__ and __underline__.